 WidePoint’s Federated E-Authentication Gateway (EAG) includes components to address specific needs and provide optimized response time to be used by all FirstGov applications relying on internet accessibility.
 The EAG consists of a repository to store user information, an on-line subscription module (providing levels 1, 2, 3, and 4 credentials), a credential validation module, a relying party interface module, and an administration module.
 Applications relying on the Gateway draw on this information with confidence and for a variety of purposes.

 The EAG supports multiple authentication methods including user id/ passphrase, shared secrets known only by the user.
-It can also trust multiple PKIs, such as the Access Certificates for Electronic Services (ACES), the Department of Defense PKI (including the External Certificate Authorities (ECAs)), and other FBCA-compliant PKIs to authenticate users and validate their credentials.
+It can also trust multiple PKIs, such as the Department of Defense PKI (including the External Certificate Authorities (ECAs)), and other FBCA-compliant PKIs to authenticate users and validate their credentials.

 A Federated Identity Management system is a set of technologies and standards that allows users from one domain to access resources in other domains.
 The most common use is Web-based Single Sign-On, where a user can access multiple websites, with only one login required.
 Authentication and non-repudiation can be accomplished in several ways.
 They vary in cost, sophistication, and resistance to spoofing/defeat.
 The need to achieve a reasonable level of authentication and non-repudiation is raised by public expectations, GPEA, the Privacy Act, and local policies and regulations.